Kilimanjaro and COVID – an important update for travellers to Tanzania

 - All travellers visiting Tanzania will be required to present a negative COVID-19 PCR test certificate upon arrival.
 The test should be taken within 72 hours of their arrival into Tanzania

 - All travellers flying into any of their international airports (including Kilimanjaro Airport) will be subjected to enhanced screening for COVID-19 including a mandatory rapid test (probably a lateral flow test).
-In all probability this will delay you from leaving the airport for at least thirty minutes; you will also have to pay US$25 for the privilege too, which must be paid in cash on arrival.
+In all probability this will delay you from leaving the airport for at least thirty minutes; you will also have to pay US$10 (previously US$25, but reduced August 25th 2021) for the privilege too, which must be paid in cash on arrival.
 The Government of Tanzania is also implementing temperature scanning for all international passengers arriving into Tanzania.If you are tested for COVID-19 on arrival, you may be required to self-isolate for 14 days.

 - All passengers travelling to Tanzania must complete an online Traveller’s Surveillance Form.
 This form must be submitted no more than 24 hours before arrival.”You can find the form here: https://afyamsafiri.moh.go.tz/?mc_cid=58f295e72e